sech1p/blahaj/README.md

 Options:
   -V, --version        output the version number
+  -c, --classic        output the blahaj in legacy way by jimp (low quality so you are warned!)
   -b, --baby           output the baby blahaj
   -h, --help           display help for command

 Commands:
   ascii_art [options]  display blahaj as ascii art

 $ blahaj

+$ blahaj --classic

 $ blahaj --baby